kaishx/wfa/README.md

 The two boundary regimes highlight the extremes:

 * (0.9, 0.2) floods the system with non-stationary spreads.
-    * Result: MDD balloons and Sharpe collapses — confirming that insufficient filtering converts the strategy into pseudo-random betting.
+    * Result: MDD balloons and Sharpe collapses — confirming that insufficient filtering degrades the strategy toward pure market risk/uncontrolled exposure..

 * (0.7, 0.2) is excessively strict.
     *Result: trade volume collapses, often to near-zero — matching real observations where many spreads hover around Hurst 0.75–0.9, failing the threshold.